freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Both easy to use and highly customizable, Wordpress offers an easy solution for both web developers and non-web developers alike to create a site.

+Just a few advantages of WordPress:
+* Users are able to manage their Wordpress webpage from any computer
+* Has a blog built-in and ready to go whenever applicable.
+* Has plugins, which extend functionality to WordPress sites.

 ### WordPress as Blogging Platform